-Melissa Flye, Ph.D. student
+Melissa Flye, Ph.D. – EES

-Start Date: Spring 2020
+Start Date: Fall 2020

 B.S.
-2013, Wildlife Ecology, University of Maine, Orono, ME
+2013, Wildlife Ecology, University of Maine

 Current Research: My research focuses on the social dimensions that shape the management of Atlantic salmon in Maine.
 By studying the social science and policy interface of Atlantic salmon recovery decision-making, I hope to better understand the barriers to collaboration and the opportunities for institutional transformation.
 We contend that an evaluation of the interactions among management entities in the face of uncertainty may inform the processes by which recovery policies and actions are made.